Economic Update - August, 2019

 This is a model which attempts to predict the probability of a recession based on non-farm payroll employment, the index of industrial production, real personal income excluding transfer payments, and real manufacturing and trade sales.
 Historically, three consecutive months of smoothed probabilities above 80% has been a reliable signal of the start of a new recession, while three consecutive months of smoothed probabilities below 20% has been a reliable signal of the start of a new expansion.

 The data for this model is usually a couple months in arrears and as of June 30, 2019 the probability for a recession is 0.88%.

 3) Economic PI Baseline

-There is a lot of data illustrated on the chart, but as of August 3, 2018 the MoC is pretty far away from signally the start of recession and is still in the economic expansion quadrant of the chart.
-It has improved slightly over the past 3 months.
+There is a lot of data illustrated on the chart, but as of August 16, 2019 the MoC is still not in the zone which would signify the start of a recession.
+It has not moved a lot over the past year.